Pepper Potts: Critical response

 Deirdre Kaye of Scary Mommy called Pepper Potts a "role model" and a "truly heroic" female character.
 Comic Book Resources ranked Pepper Potts 1st in their "10 Love Interests Of Iron Man" list, and 4th in their "15 Iron Man Armors Ranked Worst To Best (And 5 Who Wore The Armor Better)" list.
 The A.V.
 Club ranked Pepper Potts 85th in their "100 Best Marvel Characters" list.

 Other versions

 Amalgam Comics

 Pepper Ferris / Madame Sapphire, a fusion of Pepper Potts, Madame Masque, and DC Comics character Star Sapphire from Earth-9602, appears in the Amalgam Comics one-shot Iron Lantern.

 Heroes Reborn

-An alternate universe variant of Pepper Potts from a pocket dimension created by Franklin Richards appears in Heroes Reborn.
+An alternate universe version of Pepper Potts from a pocket dimension created by Franklin Richards appears in Heroes Reborn.

 Marvel Zombies

-A zombified alternative universe variant of Pepper Potts from Earth-91126 appears in Marvel Zombies Return #2.
+A zombified alternative universe version of Pepper Potts from Earth-91126 appears in Marvel Zombies Return #2.

 Ultimate Marvel

-An alternate universe variant of Pepper Potts from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Pepper Potts from Earth-1610 appears in the Ultimate Marvel universe.